*Please note that we are currently at volunteer capacity. You are still able to apply but may be subject to a wait list until a space is available.*

 Once you’ve gained some experience, you can start presenting your own show and be trained on Myriad, one of the leading industry playout systems as used by some national radio stations.
 You might even want to help us at one of our fundraising events or write an article for the annual Radio Harrow magazine!

 What does Radio Harrow want in new volunteers?

-All we ask in return is that you’re aged 16 or over, you can commit about two-and-a-half to three hours of your time each week, and you’ve got the determination and enthusiasm to produce great content and to make a difference in the community.
+All we ask in return is that you’re aged 16 or over, you can commit about two-and-a-half to three hours of your time each week, and you’ve got the determination and enthusiasm to make a difference.

 Why Radio Harrow?

 Watch below to find out what our volunteers and presenters think:

 To become a volunteer please spend some time completing the below form.
 Successful candidates will be contacted by our Volunteers Liaison Manager and invited to an induction.

 Please add email@example.com and firstname.lastname@example.org to your list of safe senders, to avoid invitations to joining Radio Harrow going into junk.